kurron/aws-ec2-container-registry-experiment/README.md

 #Installation
 * follow the instructions in the `terraform/README.md` file to create the necessary AWS infrastructure
-* follow the instructions in the `ansible/README.md` file to install the necessary software into your instance

 #Tips and Tricks
 See the *Tips and Tricks* section of each sub-project.